 I have always enjoyed having sport and physical adventure in my life and am fortunate to be able to incorporate that interest with my healing skills.
 Traditional Chinese Medicine (TCM) has so much to offer our bodies for both recovery and performance at any level and at any age.
-I had been living for a few years in snowy Victoria and have treated many recovering shoulder and knee reconstructions as well as strains, bruises and fatigue of skiers and snowboarders.
+I had been living for a few years in snowy Victoria and treated many recovering shoulder and knee reconstructions as well as strains, bruises and fatigue of skiers and snowboarders.
 Now that I’m in the gym and the water instead of on the snow I’m discovering new pains and gains of my own and use that as an important point of reference when treating the injuries and pain of others.
 But it’s not all about injuries, Chinese Medicine helps regulate many of our body’s systems and the results still impress me.

-I was in China at the end of 2010 for 3 months where I practiced and observed in hospitals in Nan Chang and Guang Zhou.
+I was also in China at the end of 2010 for 3 months where I completed my studies and practiced and observed in hospitals in Nan Chang and Guang Zhou.
 China is a dramatically changing place and yet their traditional medicine continues to have an important role in their health and community.
-I found it interesting that modern medicine can be seen as a compliment to their traditional medicine, as apposed to the view in Western countries, that Chinese medicine is seen to be complementary to modern medicine.
-Whichever way you look at it, I believe it’s important to realise that different medicines and therapies can complement each other and it is with this philosophy that I practice TCM.
+I found it interesting that modern medicine can be seen as a compliment to their traditional medicine, as apposed to the view in Western countries, that Chinese medicine is seen as a complement to modern medicine.
+Whichever way you look at it, I believe it’s important to realise that different medicines and therapies can and do complement each other and it is with this philosophy that I practice TCM.

-Sonia Smit is registered with the Chinese Medicine Board of Australia for Acupuncture and Chinese Herbal Medicine.
-She completed her Advanced Diploma of Traditional Chinese Medicine at the Sydney Institute of Traditional Chinese Medicine along with Certificates of TCM in China (NanChang and Guang Zhong).
+Sonia Smit completed an Advanced Diploma of Traditional Chinese Medicine at the Sydney Institute of Traditional Chinese Medicine along with Certificates of TCM in China (NanChang and Guang Zhong).